Racial segregation: Malaysia

-Malaysia has an article in its constitution which distinguishes the ethnic Malaysians and the non-ethnic Malaysian people—i.e. bumiputra—from the non-Bumiputra such as ethnic Chinese and Indians under the social contract, of which by law would guarantee the former certain special rights and privileges.
-To question these rights and privileges however is strictly prohibited under the Internal Security Act, legalised by the 10th Article (IV) of the Constitution of Malaysia.
-The privileges mentioned herein covers—few of which—the economical and education aspects of Malaysians, e.g. the Malaysian New Economic Policy; an economic policy recently criticised by Thierry Rommel—who headed a European Commission's delegation to Malaysia—as an excuse for "significant protectionism" and a quota maintaining higher access of Malays into public universities.
+Malaysia has an article in its constitution which distinguishes the ethnic Malays and the non-ethnic Malays people—i.e. bumiputra—from the non-Bumiputra such as ethnic Chinese and Indians, among others, under the social contract, of which by law would guarantee the former certain special rights and privileges.
+To question these rights and privileges is strictly prohibited under the Internal Security Act (ISA), legalised by the 10th Article (IV) of the Constitution of Malaysia.
+In essence, non-Malays are treated as second-class citizens in Malaysia, facing many roadblocks and discrimination in matters such as economic freedom, education, healthcare and housing.

-While legal racial segregation in daily life is not practiced, self-segregation does exist.
+Malaysia is also not a signatory of the International Convention on the Elimination of All Forms of Racial Discrimination (ICERD), one of the only few countries in the world not to do so.
+A possible ratification in 2018 led to an anti-ICERD mass rally by Malay supremacists at the country's capital to prevent it, threatening a racial conflict if it does happen.

+The privileges mentioned herein covers—few of which—the economical and education aspects of Malaysians, e.g. the Malaysian New Economic Policy; an economic policy criticised by Thierry Rommel, who headed a European Commission's delegation to Malaysia, as an excuse for "significant protectionism" and a quota maintaining higher access of Malays into public universities.

+Such racial segregation policies have caused significant rates of human capital flight (brain drain) from Malaysia.
+A study by Stanford University highlighted that among the main factors behind the Malaysian brain drain include social injustice.
+It stated that the high rates of emigration of non-bumiputera Malaysians from the country is driven by discriminatory policies that appear to favour Malays/Bumiputeras—such as providing exclusive additional assistance in starting businesses and educational opportunities.

 Mauritania

 Slavery in Mauritania was finally criminalized in August 2007.
 It was already abolished in 1980, although it was still affecting the black Africans.
 The number of slaves in the country was not known exactly, but it was estimated to be up to 600,000 men, women and children, or 20% of the population.

 For centuries, the so-called Haratin lower class, mostly poor black Africans living in rural areas, have been considered natural slaves by white Moors of Arab/Berber ancestry.
 Many descendants of the Arab and Berber tribes today still adhere to the supremacist ideology of their ancestors.
-This ideology has led to oppression, discrimination and even enslavement of other groups in the region of Sudan and Western Sahara.
+This ideology has led to oppression, discrimination and even enslavement of other groups.